jhburns/3GCI/Documentation/Links.md

 # Links
+Automatically make a new empty link file with `yarn new-link [name]`, DON'T add a file extension of .toml to this command.

 Links are stored in the */data/links* folder and work similarly to blogs, but without the content and their own url associated with them.

-Here is a blank template that can be copy/pasted into a new .toml file:
+Here is roughly what you get in a new .toml file:
 ```
 link = ""
 text = ""